Learn How to Bathe a Cat: Complete Tutorial

 What to Do Before You Bathe Your Cat

-Before you start pouring water over your cat's body, there are still things that you need to do.
+Before you begin pouring water over your cat, there are a few things you need to do first.
 Trim your cat's claws first before you even start.

 Cats can get defensive if they are stressed and you might end up getting scratches all over you if you don't do this first.
 Try to brush their coat before you bathe them as well.